 - The changing areas are relatively clean.
 Just make sure you have 20 ringgit for the lockers.

-Here is a quick video summary of our time at LEGOLAND Water Park:
+Click on this link for a quick video sharing of our time at LEGOLAND Water Park.

 The first thing we did was to scope out the water park after we had changed into our swimmers.
 The first thing that caught our attention was the LEGO Wave Pool.